HumphreyCurtis/GuardianCycle/portfolio/system-design.md

   </i>
 </p>

 These diagrams demostrate that a wide market section would be potentially interested in purchasing the GuardianCycle.
-In fact, users from disparate backgrounds such as non-cyclists expressed interest in GuardianCycle whilst of those users who frequently cycle, there was a range from mountain bikers to city cyclists and beginners to novices, interested in our product.
+In fact, users from disparate backgrounds such as non-cyclists expressed interest in GuardianCycle whilst of those users who frequently cycle, there was a range from mountain bikers to city cyclists and beginners to novices collectively interested in our product.

 #### Hierarchy of priorities